mwguerra/windows-setup/README.md

 ln -s "$ZSH_CUSTOM/themes/spaceship-prompt/spaceship.zsh-theme" "$ZSH_CUSTOM/themes/spaceship.zsh-theme"
 ```

 - Setup Zsh to be called automatically by Bash.
-Edit the ~/.bashrc file and paste the lines below at the bottom of the file:
+Edit the ~/.bashrc file and append to the file:

 ```
 cd ~